Menu

 • Once your procedure has been finished, the catheter will be removed and you will be transferred to the Recovery area or ward.

 • A standard Angiogram procedure takes about 30-40 minutes.
-And can most likely be discharged home within 4-6 hours (unless you live 40 minutes away and are staying as an inpatient overnight).
+And can most likely be discharged home within 4-6 hours (unless you live more than 2 hours away and are staying as an inpatient overnight).

 * You may experience nausea, chest discomfort and a warm feeling in your upper chest to whole body upon injection of the contrast dye, but this will pass soon after within 10-15 minutes.
 The x-ray dye will pass through your kidneys and is excreted in your urine.